Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 		‣ formatters can be used on both ends
 		‣ minifiers will be used before transferring between SVNs...if a caṇḍāla doesn't use a formatter, their versioning will be performed on minified source
 		‣ it's trivial to switch format; so switching/updating/ETC formatters will automatically reversion the source

+		problem solving should be biased towards the problem solver coding conventions (how your source looks) are like business suits (how you look); they should be unenforced, to relieve unrelated mental stress...unless you want me to start wearing whiteface? lqtm
+	>8
+	8<
+		business people are just snake-oil salespeople
+		requiring an NDA for "business processes" is just so business people can make themselves out to be more important than they ℝeally are open sourcing "business processes" will probably put most business people out of commission

+		mysterious people aren't to be trusted
+		neither are religions that keep secrets; such as the Vatican, and Scientology open sourcing religions will probably put most religions out of commission

+		relious people should follow what they preach; I'm referring to so-called suicidal religions (EG "kill yourself to save the environment") people who claim to know the future, should be able to know the history

+		religions
+		religious
+		...just by flipping a single letter, you can manipulate the meaning of a word into some"-thing" with meaning; entropy...
+	>8
+	8<
+		DSLs

+		some museums have square-wheeled trikes; which roll smoothly over bumpy terrain the square wheel is the DSL
+		the terrain is the problem

+		General-purpose langauges

+		Jack of all trades, master of none...except for Perl; but Perl is a DSL for text processing (but like C++; as in text processing c̄ extras)
 	>8